How to Create a Python Virtual Environment on Ubuntu 24.04/22.04/20.04

 (env) joshua@ubuntu-linux:~$

-This change in the prompt is a clear indication that you are now working inside the virtual environment.
-Any Python packages you install while the environment is active will be installed within this isolated environment, not affecting the global Python installation.
+This change in the prompt indicates that you are now working inside the virtual environment.
+Any Python packages you install, while the environment is active, will be installed within this isolated environment, not affecting the global Python installation.

 Step 3: Deactivate Virtual Environment